VNG-Realisatie/api-test-platform/tutorials/CONSUMER_SESSION.md

 The functionality of the checkbox **sandbox** is explained below.

 ## Using the created API
-After having created a new session, the available endpoints for this session are listed on the right hand side, under `Endpoints & Rapports`.
+After having created a new session, and clicked on the session, the available endpoints for this session are listed on the right hand side, under `Endpoints & Rapports`.
 In the case of the Demo API, only one endpoint is created.

 ![](https://raw.githubusercontent.com/VNG-Realisatie/api-testvoorziening/master/tutorials/images/endpoints.png)